 The principal ancillary costs of acquiring immovable property in Cyprus are the transfer fee charged by the Department of Lands and Surveys, and stamp duty.
-These apply equally to Cypriot and non-Cypriot purchasers.
+These apply equally to resident and non-resident purchasers of any nationality.

 Transfer fee.
 The transfer fee is charged on each tranche of the value of the property at progressive rates: